NCEMS/energetic-origins-of-PPI-connectivity/18-Y2H-data/README.md

 Note that this section of the pipeline uses scripts in `../1-network-centrality`; the paths in your .config file should be relative paths from this directory (`18-Y2H-data`) to the directory `../1-network-centrality/python-scripts/...`

+Note that the Y2H network is merged into the Yeast Interactome network to enable comparisons between nodes appearing in both datasets.
+However, this merge step means that *the Y2H data incorporated into the Yeast Interactome are incomplete*, as nodes that appear in the Y2H network but not the Yeast Interactome will be omitted.